Open banking and Strong Customer Authentication: learn more in this article.

 At the same time, however, it could take the risk of attacks more widespread, since more people will have access to sensitive data and information.
 For this reason, the PSD2 provides a series of important innovations related to security and customer protection to prevent fraud and violations such as those indicated at the beginning of the article.

-Security X3: Strong Customer Authentication
+Security X3: Strong Customer Authentication in the open banking

 The European Directive provides, as one of its most important measures, the mandatory introduction of Strong Customer Authentication (SCA) for those who provide online payment services, since the classic authorization process based on the insertion of a username and password is no longer appropriate.